HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 The black dash line is the true object function we are looking for.
 The black solid line is mean of posterior.
 The purple region covers confidence intervals and defines upper/lower bounds.
 The green line denotes acquisition function.
 Our goal is to find the **maximum** of the true objective.

-At t=2, we have two trial observations.
-With these two points, we can use Gaussina process to infer the purple area.
+@t=2, we have two trial observations.
+With these two points `(x1, y1)` and `(x2, y2)`, we can use Gaussina process to infer the purple area.
 Next point is to look for high-mean regions (exploitation) and high-variance regions (exploration).
-So we only look regions where the objective is higher than the right (and right > left), and also purple area is wide.
-In this case the acquisition function is given by the two points.
+So we only look regions where the objective is higher than the right (and right `(x2, y2)` > left `(x1, y1)`), and also purple area is wide, as well as the maximum on acquisition function.
+Here it is labeled by the red triangle at `x3`.

+@t=3, with `x3`, the uncertiantity vanishes so the purple area shrinks.
+Note meanwhile the acquisition function also drop. `(x2, y2)` still higher objective, so next step looks for it's right with wide purple area.

 ## HyperOpt Code Example for LGBM